UPDATED ~ In-Person Worship Protocols

 - Should you be exposed to, show any symptoms of or be diagnosed with COVID-19 within two weeks of attending worship in the Sanctuary, please contact the church office.

-The service will be made available at 9:15AM on our:
+For those not comfortable with attending in person worship, the service will continue to be made available at 9:15AM on our:

 • Website – http://www.gracechurchpottstown.com